 Director & Mental Health Lead

-I am so passionate about the need to deliver evidence-based emotional literacy and mental health awareness to our children.
-Not only because I believe that there is a current crisis in the area of mental health but also to simply support children to develop effective self-care and management of their emotions so that they can go on to live a fulfilled life!
+Nikki is passionate about the need to deliver evidence-based emotional literacy and mental health awareness to children; not only because she believes that there is a current crisis in the area of mental health, but also to simply support children to develop effective self-care and management of their emotions.

 Founder, Director & Parenting Lead

-I am a chartered accountant and chartered tax advisor and whilst I have no experience in child mental health, what Bridge the Gap Child Mental Health are achieving and set out to achieve is something that I’m super passionate about!
-I’m looking forward to supporting and guiding the incredible team in this exciting new chapter.
+Bev is a chartered accountant and chartered tax advisor and whilst she has no experience in child mental health, Bev is passionate about what Bridge the Gap Child Mental Health are achieving -setting out to achieve is something that she is super passionate about!

 Community Mental Health Practitioners